UKHomeOffice/application-container-platform/docs/how-to-docs/artifactory-token.md

 ## Create an Artifactory access token

 > Note: These instructions are intended for the ACP team.
-If you would like to request an Artifactory token, please use the relevant support request on the [Platform Hub][artifactory support request].
+If you would like to request an Artifactory token, please raise the relevant support request via the [Support Portal][artifactory support request].

 The requester should state the name of the token, how they would like to receive the token and post their GPG key.